Reading Gartner Magic Quadrant for Insight Engines1 to wrap your brain around what’s best in enterprise search?

-Beyond the Best Insight Engine
+Beyond The Best Insight Engine

-However, those are really the minimum for a modern insight engine.
+These are really the minimum for a modern insight engine.
 You can get somewhere on a bus, but if you can take a high-speed electric train and get there faster and cheaper, why would you go the more challenging route?

 Ease of configuration and administration allows you to better use, tune, and get better results from your insight engine.
 It also saves time and money.
-If DevOps professionals have to jump hoops, there is a cost.
+If DevOps professionals have to jump through hoops, there is a cost.

 Ideally, the team developing your insight engine is always thinking about making you and your customers’ life easier.
 Ideally, there is ever more R&D going into AI, chatbots, and implementation practices.

-Insight Engines are Where Intelligence Meets Search
+Insight Engines Are Where Intelligence Meets Search

-For Coveo, developing an insight engine is about doing everything necessary to make people’s lives easier, whether competing in the marketplace, searching for employee benefits, elevating the customer experience or the security or DevOps professionals responsible for tuning and keeping it all working.
+For Coveo, developing an insight engine is about doing everything necessary to make people’s lives easier, whether competing in the marketplace, searching for employee benefits, elevating the customer experience, or the security or DevOps professionals responsible for tuning and keeping it all working.

 1-Gartner, Magic Quadrant for Insight Engines, Stephen Emmott, Anthony Mullen, 17 March 2021.